Rohingya insurgents declare temporary ceasefire amid humanitarian crisis

 "The U.N. and INGOs have not been very welcome in Rakhine and...they are not able to operate and ensure the safety and security of their staff and volunteers," said Joy Singhal of the International Federation of Red Cross and Red Crescent Societies (IFRC).

-The government had invited the Red Cross to assist them, she said.
+The government had invited the Red Cross to assist them, he said.

 Aid workers worry many Rohingya had been left without food since mid-July, when the World Food Programme (WFP), which had been providing food and cash assistance, was unable to operate.